BlakeWilliams/Elixir-Stripe/README.md

 # Stripe
 A work in progress for using Elixir with the Stripe API.
-So far there is only Customer creation, deletion and updating.

 Since this is only a thing wrapper around Stripe everything passed to and returned by Stripe should be a HashDict.